 Just like the importance of a project’s physical foundation, the pre-construction process lays the foundation for the construction project’s success.
 During pre-construction, important decisions are made and success measurements established to maximize project efficiency and minimize potential obstacles during the project.
 The best construction company is the one that can offer the most value to your project during the pre-construction phase, providing guidance on the design, budget, and schedule, before anyone shows up at the jobsite.

 What Is Pre-Construction?

 In the initial planning stages of a project, the client works closely with its design team and construction partner (general contractor, construction manager, or design-build contractor) to develop detailed drawings, schedules, budgets and manpower projections before construction starts.
 This phase requires frequent communication between the core team and any additional project consultants.

 The team works to define the project, prepare cost estimates to meet the budget, identify potential construction issues and solutions, and ultimately determine the most efficient use of money and resources.
 A thorough and deliberate pre-construction process is extremely important to ensure the project goes as planned and all potential needs are identified and addressed.

 What are the Outputs of the Pre-Construction Phase?

 Once you have established preliminary project goals and objectives, the team needs to understand what your project budget is.
-The design and construction teams work together to provide you with design and cost information, including alternative solutions and their associated costs, to firm up your budget.
+The design team and construction team work together to provide you with design and cost information, including alternative solutions and costs, to firm up your budget.

 With a clear project scope and budget, the team can proceed with design plans for the size, layout, style/character, quality, building materials and systems, and other essential project details.
 Once design is finalized, a plan can be created for executing each phase of construction and a schedule assembled for the overall project.